 To find out if someone has Fabry disease, tests need to be done.
 These tests could include:

-Genetic tests can be performed to diagnose Fabry disease, as well as to find out what defects in the GLA gene are causing the disease.
+Genetic tests can be performed to confirm or exclude the presence of a Fabry disease causing mutation, as well as to find out what genetic defects are causing the disease.
 This is called ‘genotyping’ and can give useful genetic information to doctors.

 A person with Fabry disease and their family may be offered counselling at this stage so they can learn about how this will impact their lives.